nitinkc/spring-data-jpa-hibernate/1-GET-rest-calls.md

 ##### Get a user based on id (from get request parameter)

 In Controller, Support of the use of Java 8 OPTIONAL is required.

+Java Optional Class : Every Java Programmer is familiar with NullPointerException.
+It can crash your code.
+And it is very hard to avoid it without using too many null checks.
+Java 8 has introduced a new class Optional in java.util package.
+It can help in writing a neat code without using too many null checks.
+By using Optional, we can specify alternate values to return or alternate code to run.
+This makes the code more readable because the facts which were hidden are now visible to the developer.immu
 ```java
 // Retrieve specific users
 @GetMapping(path = "/student/{id}")